1961 Singaporean by-elections: Aftermath

 Ong's landslide victory was attributed to his popularity with Hong Lim voters and his oratory skills.
 Incidentally, the PAP candidate Jek Yeun Thong was Ong's secretary during his time as Mayor in the City Council.
 Ong would form the United People's Party along with the two members on 18 June and would remain in his seat until his retirement in July 1965.
 However, following disagreements from the party, Lingam was later reinstated to PAP on 8 July 1962.

 Marshall's victory marked the first WP presence in the legislature and the return to the Assembly since his resignation from the Labour Front in 1956; however, he lost his re-election bid in 1963.
 Anson would not elect another WP candidate again until two decades later in 1981, where Joshua Benjamin Jeyaretnam claimed the seat.

-Two days after the Anson by-election, Prime Minister Lee Kuan Yew tendered his resignation and handed his role to the party's chairman Toh Chin Chye, who declined.
-Three days later, Lee then moved a motion of confidence in his own government; eight assembly members (AM) opposed the motion (which include David Marshall and members of the Singapore People's Alliance), while 16 abstained (which include the three members of Ong Eng Guan's UPP).

-Lee then expelled the 13 PAP members, who perceived that these members who abstained the vote were allegedly pro-communist and disdain loyalty to his government; these members then formed the far left Barisan Sosialis (BS).
-The party reduced its majority of seats to one, and would lose its government majority on 3 July 1962, ahead of the year's integration referendum, where Ho Puay Choo defected to BS, and the death of Ahmad Ibrahim on 13 July.
+On 17 July, two days after the Anson by-election, PAP's chairman Lee Kuan Yew accepted responsibility for the two by-election defeats and submitted his resignation to party chairman Toh Chin Chye, who later rejected it and upheld Lee's mandate.
+Lee then moved a motion of confidence in his own government in the early hours of 21 July after a thirteen-hour debate which had begun the preceding day, narrowly surviving it with 27 "Ayes", 8 "Noes" and 16 abstentions.
+The PAP now commanded a single seat majority in the 51-seat assembly after 13 of its members had abstained.
+Lee expelled the 13 who had broken ranks, perceiving that these members who abstained the vote were allegedly pro-communist and disdain loyalty to his government.
+These members, including Lim Chin Siong, Sidney Woodhull and Fong Swee Suan, then formed the far-left Barisan Sosialis (BS).
+The party reduced its majority of seats to one, and would lose its government majority on 3 July 1962, ahead of the year's integration referendum, where Ho Puay Choo defected to BS, and later on 21 August, the death of minister Ahmad Ibrahim.